FAQ About GCA

 Is your school calendar aligned with the public school system?

 While we follow the same national holidays as the public school system, GCA has different timing for Spring Break and PD Days.
-Please visit our Home Page for our current school year calendar.
+View our calendar here.